datafoodconsortium/.github/profile/README.md

 You can also contact us by [email](mailto:hello@datafoodconsortium.org).

-We meet on Zoom, here are a few of our regular working groups:
+We meet on Zoom, these are our regular working groups:

 | Meeting | Description | Language | Date |
 | ------- | ----------- | -------- | ---- |